kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Buying Alacrities

 The second shopping trip for Adrenal Alacrities depends on whether or not you get a random Alacrity drop on the Endar Spire.
-This drop saves 10 seconds and is possible when recruiting Trask or when looting the Sith Heavy Trooper in the Starboard Section, but both opportunities are only a 1 in 240 chance.
+This drop saves 10 seconds and is possible when recruiting Trask or when looting the Sith Heavy Trooper in the Starboard Section, but both opportunities are only a 1 in 240 chance, meaning you have a net 0.83% chance of getting at least one Alacrity on Spire.

 Your second shopping trip should be:
 - With no Spire Alacrity: Shop with Zelka, skip Dantooine and Manaan